SofieCostin/BIOL3712/README.md

 # BIOL3712
-Code for teaching in BIOL3712
+Code and data for teaching in BIOL3712